Alir3z4/oss-wall-of-shame/README.md

 # Open Source Software Wall of Shame

-Companies that use open source and never bother to contribute back.
+Medium to big size companies that use open source and never bother to contribute back.
+Comanies that are profitable enough to contribute back to Open Source software either by code, money, maintainance, management and etc...

 ## Django